 Hi, I’m Daniela.
 I’m a qualified Humanistic Integrative Counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).

-Most importantly, I’m human, and I get how confusing and frustrating it can feel when your thoughts and emotions pull in different directions - and how much relief there can be in untangling them gently.
-At the heart of my work is a simple belief: with care, respect, and acceptance, we all have the capacity to heal, grow, and find our own way forward.
+At the heart of my work is a simple belief: with care, respect and acceptance, we all have the capacity to heal, grow and find our own way forward.

 “Hope comes when we start to move.